 Operating Connection |

-An Operating Connection is an Aggregate Connection that defines a behavioral connection between Operating Assets. |
+An Operating Connection is an Aggregate Connection that defines a behavioral connection between Operating Asset Types. |

 Operating Eco-System |

-An Operating Eco-System is an Operating Context in which an Agent exists or lives for a specific purpose, interacting with partners.
+An Operating Eco-System is an Operating Context in which an Agent Type exists or lives for a specific purpose, interacting with partners.
 For instance, the operating context of an enterprise includes its customers and suppliers. |

 Outcome Event |

-An Outcome Event is a Behavioral Event that signals the Output of an Asset Type or state of Asset Type (Outcome) by a producer Behavior, ready to be used as an Input by a consumer Behavior. |
+An Outcome Event is a Behavioral Event that signals the Output of an Asset Type or state of Asset Type (Outcome) by a producer Behavior Type, ready to be used as an Input by a consumer Behavior Type. |

 Policy |

-A Policy is a Directive that is not directly enforceable whose purpose is to govern, guide or constrain the structure and Behavior of Agents in the enterprise.
+A Policy is a Directive that is not directly enforceable whose purpose is to govern, guide or constrain the structure and Behavior Type of Agent Types in the enterprise.
+Policies provide the basis for rules and govern Behavior Types carried out by Agent Types.

 |